 FREQUENTLY ASKED QUESTIONS

-2. Are virtual lessons solely face-to-face discussions?
+1. Are the virtual lessons just face-to-face discussions?

-6. What payment methods do you accept?
+5. What payment methods do you accept?

-Credit card, PayPal, personal check or cash—paid before or at the start of the session.
+Credit card, PayPal, Venmo, personal check or cash—paid before or at the start of the session.
 In the case of college-application-essay guidance other than "jump start," please call, text, WhatsApp or email me about payment terms (some of the work is completed on my own).